 We envision a society where power and possibility are not limited by gender.

-Our grants support high-impact interventions proven to interrupt the cycle of poverty and advance women’s econ security.
-We leverage community investments to support nonprofit organizations that prioritize programs, policy, and initiatives that increase opportunities for women through education, job training, child care support, and housing.
+Our grants support high-impact interventions proven to accelerate women’s economic opportunity and disrupt the cycle of generational poverty.
+We leverage community investments to support organizations that prioritize programs and public policy advocacy to remove barriers for women and their families through education, job training, child care support, housing, and more.

-It is not enough for us to invest solely in programmatic solutions to combat economic insecurity for women.
-Without meaningful policy change, women and their families will never have a complete pathway to success.
-This is why we advocate for nonpartisan policies that accelerate economic opportunity.
+It is not enough for us to invest solely in programmatic solutions to accelerate economic opportunity for women.
+Without meaningful change in systems, women and their families will never have a complete pathway to success.
+This is why we advocate for nonpartisan policies that break down barriers.

 Leslie H. Carlisle ChairCarlisle & Associates: Philanthropy Consulting, LLC Owner